This is a collection of favorite recipes for your Labor Day cookout.

 Happy Friday!
 Are you ready for a long Labor Day weekend’s worth of serious cooking?

 Is there a lot of grilling involved?
 Baking?
 And what are your thoughts about pie?
 How are you celebrating the last few days of summer?

-If you haven’t made a fruit pie this summer, or a lemon pie, this is the perfect weekend to fix it, before summer fruits disappear from Farmer Markets and pumpkins and apples take over.
+If you haven’t made a fruit pie this summer or a lemon pie, this is the perfect weekend to fix it before summer fruits disappear from the Farmer Markets and pumpkins and apples take over.

 Since it’s a holiday weekend, there’s a good chance you’ve been invited to a picnic or potluck and need something to bring.
 I’ve got you covered here.
 In addition to all those options, I have this quick bread for you that is perfect for serving with anything.